cetz-package/cetz/manual.typ

 They are given as angles where `0deg` is towards the right and `90deg` is up.

-Border anchors also specify named compass directions such as "north," "north-east," etc. Border anchors also spefcify a "center" named anchor which is where the ray cast originates from.
+Border anchors also specify named compass directions such as "north," "north-east," etc. Border anchors also specify a "center" named anchor which is where the ray cast originates from.

 ```example-vertical
 circle((0, 0), name: "circle", radius: 1)